 The CEO is responsible for the management, control and security of lock-ups.

-13. Responsibilities as to persons in lock-ups
+13. Security etc. of persons in lock-ups

 (1) The CEO is responsible for the security, control, safety, care and welfare of a person in custody who is in a lock-up if —